ikko/sym/docs/readme_details/1_symbol_fundamental_building_block/index.md

+# `«symbol»`

+> - Imagine `symbol` like a pointer that does not point to anything.
+> - Imagine `symbols` as a knowledge meta-network layer that represent semantic information about your entities and objects.

 # 1.1 Symbol: The Fundamental Building Block

 The `Symbol` object serves as the atomic unit within the framework, embodying a node in a dynamic, directed acyclic graph (DAG).
 Its design prioritizes uniqueness, efficient relationship management, and extensibility, making it a versatile primitive for diverse symbolic data manipulation tasks.